Mayakinn/BookKeeping/README.md

 Spring boot REST API made for storing information about books.

 ### Before running the code
 It's is important to have a database up and running.
 In this project I used a MySQL server with a database uploaded with the MySQL Workbench.
-There's an SQL dump, that I have left next to the README file.
+There's an SQL dump, that I have left next to the README file, create a Schema named "mydb" and import the folder.
 After setting everything up, you need to change these properties in the application.properties file - spring.datasource.username=(YOUR USERNAME), spring.datasource.password=(YOUR PASSWORD).

 ### Dependencies I've used
 Lombok,